sopheakchan/face-attend-insightface/README.md

 ## Overview

-Before diving into how the system works, it's important to understand why we chose this specific approach over alternatives like CNN classifiers or YOLO-based detection.
+Before diving into how the system works, it's important to understand why we chose this specific approach over simple CNN classifiers or YOLO-based detection.

 A naive approach would train a CNN to classify identities directly (e.g., "Student 1", "Student 2", etc.).
 This sounds straightforward but has major drawbacks: